YoungsAppWorkshop/dev-note/study/javascript/FRONTEND_DEVELOPMENT_PROJECTS_WITH_VUE_JS.md

 </script>
 ```

-Slots are a way to let the parent have control over rendering a section of a child’s template.
+Slots are a way to let the parent have control over rendering a section of a child's template.
 Any references to instance properties, data, or methods will use the parent component instance.
-This type of slot does not have access to the child component’s properties, props, or data.
+This type of slot does not have access to the child component's properties, props, or data.

 #### Using named slots to delegate rendering of multiple sections